Are you ready for clear skin?

 - You must follow the home care regime.
 Although you may see some improvement, your skin will not get clear with treatments alone.

 Acne treatments aren’t just for the face either.
 We have a lot of skin, and sometimes other places besides the face can be affected by acne.
 Don’t panic!
-We can also treat your back and chest.
+I can also treat your back and chest.
 The photos at the left show a client’s back after four chemical peels (over eight weeks).
 Proper home care products are essential for getting and maintaining clear skin.

 Types of Acne